 The Hallway on the ground floor has no natural light the walls are painted cream and the wood and carpet are dark brown.
 The light is on most of the time in this area of the setting.
 All the interior doors are standard size.
 Some of the doors around the nursery have a viewing panel.

 Parent information boards are located in the reception.
 These have information about polices and procedure, practitioners and nursery important dates.
 Information can also be sent electronically and we can also make copies in large print and other languages when required.

 All our rooms are painted cream with limited display boards.
-These boards are backed with colour so they stand out and changed regularly.
-All rooms have brown carpet and wood effect vinyl flooring.
-The baby unit has pale grey laminate flooring in the creative area.
+These boards are backed with hessian or neutral colours with colour borders and changed regularly.
+All rooms have brown carpet and dark non-slip vinyl flooring.
 There are rugs on the floors in all rooms to make our areas more comfortable for children to be able to relax.
 All resources in the rooms are free standing and can be moved around to make changes for accessibility of wheel chairs and walking frames.

 In the baby unit there are low level drawers which children access toys.
 There are lots of sensory toys and treasure baskets in this room, lights and drapes from the ceiling.
-All toys and resources are on the low level no tables are in this room.
-There are 2 travel cots in the back room of the baby unit and wipe able mats are also used.
-Low level high chairs are used for meal times.
+All toys and resources are on the low level.
+There are 2 cots in the back room of the baby unit and wipe able mats are also used.
+Low level high chairs are used for meal times, there are low level tables and chairs chairs in the room for older babies.
 There is access straight outside in this room.
 There is a step out in to the yard area.
 Early Bairds has a six-seat pram which is used at least once a day to go on walks around the local community.

 The green tables in the toddler and pre-school rooms are height adjustable.
 All toys and resources are stored at child height and children can access them at all times.
 The sand/water tray can be used on the floor or on the unit.
 Children’s toys are all age appropriate for their rooms, however these can be borrowed from other rooms if they are more suitable for the child’s individual needs.